-This dramatic story is told about the famous French philosopher Rene Descartes.
+Philosophers tell this story about the famous French philosopher Rene Descartes.
 However, how much of it is just that – a story?
 With a long and complicated history, there is significant controversy over the factual accuracy of the story.
 This blogpost explores the legend, the impact it is claimed to have had on Descartes’s work, the evidence we have for the legend and the controversies around the story.

-At the time of Descartes enlistment, it was the 30 Years War and he was stationed in Bavaria.
+Descartes enlisted during the 30 Years War and he was stationed in Bavaria.
 On November 10th, 1619 (Saint Martin’s Eve), he spent a night either in an oven or in a room with an oven to escape the cold.
 During this night, Descartes experienced three dreams or visions.

 In the first perception, Descartes struggled through desperately blowy winds.
 A person walked past him and acknowledged Descartes but Descartes was distracted by the appearance of a church he knew from his college days.
 After regaining focus, he then tried to return to the person but the wind blew him towards the church forcibly so he couldn’t seek the person out.
 Everyone around him seemed unimpacted by the wind.
 At the church, he met someone he knew.
 The person gave him a melon and the wind stopped, leading to Descartes waking up.